rtrelease/Jetson-Symbolics-Neuromorphics/OrinInstall2Graal.md

 After all this AI Lab symbolic software was thoroughly run-tested, activities focused on running and testing the Orin-updated NVIDIA  “Hello AI World” machine vision deep learning software suite.
 Busy week!

-Keeping with the direct-Edge software download theme, this was downloaded/cloned from https://github.com/dusty-nv/jetson-inference
+Keeping with the direct-to-edge device software download theme, this was downloaded/cloned on the AGX Orin DK from https://github.com/dusty-nv/jetson-inference.

 All the various imagenet, segnet, and **net .cpp and .py applications examples were then built and tested on the Orin with the available network models and data at all available ‘layer-counts’, including GoogleNet, ResNet, Inception, and vgg...